khilnani/dysf.utils/README.md

 dysf.utils
 ==========

-Custom dysfunctional utilities for node.js
+Custom dysfunctional utilities for node.js just for you !!!

 Usage
 =========